impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

       - We set the `alt` local variable equal to `"${RBENV_TEST_DIR}/$(echo "${found#/}" | tr '/' '-')"`.
 This consists of two strings, concatenated together with a `/`:
         - ${RBENV_TEST_DIR}, which in my case resolves to `/var/folders/tn/wks_g5zj6sv_6hh0lk6_6gl80000gp/T/rbenv.eke`.
 I know this because I added [a logging statement](/assets/images/screenshot-16mar2023-838am.png){:target="_blank" rel="noopener"} to the `path_without` function.
         - On my machine, `$(echo "${found#/}" | tr '/' '-')`, resolves to `usr-bin`.
 Again, I learned this because by adding [a logging statement](/assets/images/screenshot-16mar2023-844am.png){:target="_blank" rel="noopener"} which stored the contents of this command in a variable, and then `echo`ed the variable.
-        - We can further tell what’s going on here by looking up the `man` page for `tr`:
+        - We can further tell what's going on here by looking up the `man` page for `tr`:
         - If we look up the `man` page for `tr`, we see that `tr` reads from STDIN, and replaces each instance of `string1` with `string2`.
-        - In our case, we’re replacing each instance of “/” with “-” (except for the last “/” in “$found”, which was shaved off by the parameter expansion "${found#/}".
+        - In our case, we're replacing each instance of “/” with “-” (except for the last “/” in “$found”, which was shaved off by the parameter expansion "${found#/}".
         - We therefore conclude that the value of the local variable `alt` is “/var/folders/tn/wks_g5zj6sv_6hh0lk6_6gl80000gp/T/rbenv.zgI/usr-bin”.
-      - We then take the above new value for `alt`, and make a directory out of it, creating any sub-directories as well if they don’t already exist.
+      - We then take the above new value for `alt`, and make a directory out of it, creating any sub-directories as well if they don't already exist.
       - Then we iterate over a list of system utils (`bash head cut readlink greadlink sed sort awk`).
 For each of these util programs:
         - We check if “${found}/$util” exists as an executable file.
-For example, if my value of “$found” is “/Users/myusername/.rbenv/shims” and the current `util` I’m iterating on is `head`, we check if “/Users/myusername/.rbenv/shims/head” exists as a file and is executable.
+For example, if my value of “$found” is “/Users/myusername/.rbenv/shims” and the current `util` I'm iterating on is `head`, we check if “/Users/myusername/.rbenv/shims/head” exists as a file and is executable.
         - If that executable file exists, we create a symlink to it and place the symlink in our `alt` directory.
-        - This has the effect of ensuring that we still have access to these system utils, even though we’ve removed
+        - This has the effect of ensuring that we still have access to these system utils, even though we've removed
       - Lastly, we concatenate `found` and `alt` to the end of the current value of the lower-case `path` variable.
     - We then trim the trailing “:” character off the beginning and end of `path`, and echo it to STDOUT, so that the caller of `path_without` can store the `echo`d value in a variable.

-One thing I don’t understand- according to the comments above the `path_without` function, its stated goal is:
+One thing I don't understand- according to the comments above the `path_without` function, its stated goal is:

 ```
 # Output a modified PATH that ensures that the given executable is not present,